Next Neighborhood South: Fort Baker and the GGNRA

 |The Boardwalk from Orson Welles’ & Rita Hayworth’s “Lady from Shanghai”|

 A view of Old Town Sausalito from the hills south of town, perhaps from the 1920’s.
 The boardwalk in the recent photo at the top of this page (which was shot from the opposite direction) is in the very center of this picture.
 It was the location of a scene with Orson Welles and Rita Hayworth in the film The Lady from Shanghai.

 Forty years later, as seen in this c.
-1962 photo, different piers have been built, and most of the ruins we see offshore are from this generation of structures.
+1962 photo, different piers have been built, and most of the ruins we now see offshore are from this later generation of structures.